minnibb/tp/docs/UserGuide.md

   For example, upon running the command in the first example shown above, the expected output will be <br>
   `Results are grouped by: ROLE student` <br>
   `2 contacts found.`
-* The grouped list of contacts will be reflected immediately in the results panel:
+*  You’ll see the grouped contacts reflected on ClassHive, as shown in the image below:
   ![group](images/group.png)

 ### Favourite contacts: `favourite`